Category: Bibliographies

 Accordingly, I think it would be useful to compile a comprehensive bibliography of academic writing on the incident.
 Using the Gale Academic OneFile, EBSCO Academic Search Premier, and ProQuest Research Library databases, as well as the U.S. National Library of Medicine’s PubMed resource, I located a total of 11 articles, published between 1998 and 2005 in 7 different journals (Acta Paediatrica Japonica, Epilepsia, Pediatric Neurology, New England Journal of MedicinePediatric Neurology, Southern Journal of Medicine, and the non-medical Skeptical Inquirer).
 8 of the articles are written by Japanese authors; the authors of the other 3 are American/Western.

-Academic articles on seizures induced by Pokemon episode
+Scholarly articles on seizures induced by Pokemon episode

 (more…)